Skip to main content

 As you learn how to winterize air conditioner units, it’s important to remember that timing matters.
 The best time to winterize AC units in Bend or Redmond is in the fall before the weather gets cold.
 This gives you a chance to double-check your ducts, vents, and other HVAC components to ensure they’re sealed and fully functional before you use them for wintertime heating.

-Choosing a Maintenance Plan for Cold Season
+Choosing a Membership Plan for Cold Season

 A membership plan makes scheduling your maintenance activities easier.
 Our team will let you know when you need to schedule your next seasonal AC maintenance visit.
 Through our membership plan, you can enjoy the following benefits.